30% OFF Tempcover fee in our app

 The ‘driving other vehicles’ clause

-The D.O.V clause is an extension, most often on a fully comprehensive insurance policy, which provides you with cover while driving a vehicle that isn’t owned or registered by you.
+The D.O.V clause is an extension, most often on a fully comprehensive insurance policy, that provides you with cover while driving a vehicle that isn’t owned or registered by you.

 This type of insurance is usually third-party only, which means if you’re in an accident, you’ll be covered for damages to the other car or personal injury claims made by the other person involved.
 The third-party D.O.V clause won’t cover the cost of any damages to the vehicle you’re driving.

-For the extension to be valid, there are some criteria which will need to be met:
+For the D.O.V extension to be valid, there are some criteria which need to be met:

 • The car does not belong to the driver and has not been hired to them